Julio Videras

 - “Identity

-and Environmentalism: The Influence of Community Characteristics”
+and Environmentalism: The Influence of Community Characteristics” Review of Social Economy

-Economy (With Ann L. Owen and Steve Wu).
-This paper examines the
+LXVIII (4): 465-486, 2010 (With Ann L. Owen and Steve Wu).
+This paper

-influence of community characteristics on self-proclaimed
+examines the influence of community characteristics on self-proclaimed environmentalism.
+We find that the composition of a

-be a strong environmentalist, even after controlling for individual
+environmentalist, even after controlling for individual characteristics

-take on an environmental identity.
-Working Paper: Identity June
+environmental identity.
+Working Paper: Identity June 2009.pdf

 - “Do